 When analyzing complex systems with multiple interacting variables it is useful to note the advice of Enrico Fermi who reportedly said “never make something more accurate than absolutely necessary”.
 My recent paper presented a simple heuristic approach to climate science which plausibly proposed that a Millennial Turning Point (MTP) and peak in solar activity was reached in 1991.

-with my approach and forecasts.
 The empirical temperature data is clear.
 The previous

 millennial cycle temperature peak was at about 990. ( see Fig 3 in the link below) The recent

 temperature Millennial Turning Point was about 2003/4 ( Fig 4 in link below ) which

 correlates with the solar millennial activity peak at 1991+/.

 The cycle is asymmetric with a 650 year +/- down-leg and a 350

 +/- year up-leg.
 The suns magnetic field strength as reflected in its TSI will generally

 decline (modulated by other shorter term super-imposed solar